VirtoCommerce/vc-module-skyflow/README.md

   * Upon submission of the form, the payment process utilizes Skyflow for PCI-compliant Credit Card storage.
   * Skyflow tokenizes my Credit Card information securely.
 4. **Transaction Processing:**
-  * The tokenized Credit Card information is seamlessly integrated with Payment processing through SkyFlow.
+  * The tokenized Credit Card information is seamlessly integrated with Payment processing through Skyflow.
   * The transaction is created successfully via Authorize.NET.
 5. **Payment Document Creation:**
   * A Payment document is automatically created within Virto Commerce Payment Processing for the Credit Card transaction.